-I draw this creeps since I was young and depressed kid and I use it as a form to show that “I’m not ok guys please help” but that was not very successful as you might find out in my How I became a vegetarian and how my mental health made me stop an article.
+I draw these creeps since I was a young and depressed kid and I use it as a form to show that “I’m not ok guys please help” but that was not very successful as you might find out in my How I became a vegetarian and how my mental health made me stop an article.

 Here are some artworks I created since I was like 12:

-I was very fascinated by this “ghost figures” and I used them in many of my pictures.
+I was very fascinated by these “ghost figures” and I used them in many of my pictures.
 I remember this idea looked much darker in my mind but I am still very pleased with this one even though.
 Just like every of my artwork, it’s just a one time look.
 Take a picture and put it in a box under the bed and never look at it ever again kind of picture.

-This as supposed to be “Killing your own demons” theme but I had no idea how to draw a sitting figurine as you can see 🙂 I like the color gradient and obviously my fave ghost figurines.
+This as supposed to be a “Killing your own demons” theme but I had no idea how to draw a sitting figurine as you can see 🙂 I like the color gradient and obviously my fave ghost figurines.

 I was watching a lot of horror anime at that time and just got a new carbon set.

 Simple colorful pencils piece with another of my popular themes – eyeballs.
 I thought that if I crumble the paper it would create a unique look but Nah.
 I don’t like this one at all.

 Eyeballs.
 This one has literally no story or deeper mind process behind it.
 It’s just very simple and I like it.